Commercial Drivers License

 - All applicants under the age of 21.

 - An applicant that is legally blind in one eye and has submitted a state waiver.
-Contact ADL before entering this restriction when the waiver is submitted.

 *Intrastate commerce means any trade, traffic, or transportation in any State which is not described in the term "interstate commerce".'